gooseberry/training/docs/exercises/jump-squat.md

 !!! equipment "No equipment required for this exercise."

+--8<-- "squat.md"

 ## Instructions

-1. Start in a standing upright position, with your feet planted solidly on the floor shoulder width apart.
-Bend your knees and lower your hips down to a high squat position, your knees should be bent slight above 90 degrees.
-2. Power up through your legs to a standing position, jumping up into the air.
+1. Power up through your legs to jump up into the air, swinging your arms back for extra momentum.
 Land softly bending your knees back to the high squat position.
-3. Repeat this movement for the duration of the exercise.

 ## Variations